shahshahid81/OnlineFoodOrderingSystem/README.md

 ### Installing

 Clone the repository from github.
-After Cloning the repository, extract the file and enter the following commands :
+After Cloning the repository, extract the files and open folder which contains package.json file.
+Open terminal or command prompt in the folder and enter the following commands :

 ```
 npm install